cheshi-mantu/allure-report-one-to-three/toc/3configs.md

 # configs

 1. Yes, will be documented
-2. Configs allow to set configuration for all mudules.
+2. Configs allow to set configuration for all modules.
 3. Configs allow to create multi-reports

 ## how?